Carfentanil Addiction: Side Effects, Detox, Withdrawal, and Treatment

 According to the World Health Organization, there are currently no controlled laboratory studies involving the abuse potential of carfentanil in any species, including humans.
 However, it is classified as a Schedule II drug by the DEA, which means it is a dangerous substance that has a high potential for abuse.

-Most drug users don’t purposely abuse carfentanil on its own, as it is extremely powerful and deadly.
+Carfentanil addiction is rare.
+Most drug users don’t purposely abuse carfentanil on its own due to the fact that it is extremely powerful and deadly.
 The majority of drug abusers accidentally ingest the drug while using other recreational substances that they purchased online, from a drug dealer, or from a friend.

 It is difficult for medical experts and organizations to track the amount of carfentanil abuse in the U.S. because the drug is so easily hidden in other substances.
 Many of the resulting overdoses may not even be attributed to carfentanil, despite its presence.